zdrgeo/bulk-data-collector/readme.md

 ]
 ```

-2. Create a Cosmos DB account, database "collector" and containers "points" and "alarms".
+2. Create a Cosmos DB account.
+Open [Azure Cosmos DB Data Explorer](https://cosmos.azure.com) and create a database "collector" and containers "points" and "alarms".
 Set the partition key to `/DeviceName` for both containers.
 Set the default TTL for the "alarms" collection to 10 minutes to ensure that alarms are automatically deleted 10 minutes after their last update by the Stream Analytics job.

 3. Create a Stream Analytics job with the following inputs, outputs and SAQL query:

 Inputs:

 - "events" connected to the Event Hub in which the bulk data collector ingests events.
+Do not use the default consumer group `$Default`.
+Create a dedicated consumer group instead.
 - "limits" connected to the `limits/limits.json` blob.

 Outputs: